 - What is the trajectory to social care benefit?

-- What is the likelihood this will lead to benefit?
+- What is the likelihood that the outcome will lead to improvement and expansion of services?

 - What is the likely type of impact?